wumpus/pandas-appender/README.md

 So... helper function?
 Pandas doesn't seem to have one.
 Roll your own?
 OK then.
 Here's that helper function.
-It can append around 1 million very small rows per cpu-second, and has modest additional memory usage (~10 megabytes).
+It can append around 1 million very small rows per cpu-second, and has a modest additional memory usage of around 5 megabytes, dynamically growing with the number of rows appended.

 ## Install